themegrill/estore/readme.txt

 /**********************************************************/

 == Changelog ==
+= TBD =
+* Fix - Some widgets not loading on firefox browser.

 = Version 1.5.3 - 2020-12-23 =
 * Fix - Custom customize editor control not working since WordPress 5.6.